dkorenkov/5807mLuaNodeMcuRadio/README.md

  powered by Lua 5.1.4 on SDK 1.5.4.1(39cb9a32)

  Feel free updating the code to fit your version of NodeMcu.
 You are welcome to check in your changes.
 I have no further plans for this code.

+You may use it as a sample to start 5807m support.
+RDS functionazlity is commented out because it require some debugging.